Undistraction/webpack-book/manuscript/techniques/04_testing.md

 You can **unit test** specific piece of code, or you can look at the application from the user's point of view through **acceptance testing**. **Integration testing** fits between these ends of the spectrum and is concerned about how separate units of code operate together.

 You can find a lot of testing tools for JavaScript.
-The most popular options work with webpack after you configure it right.
+The most popular options work with webpack after you configure it correctly.
 Even though test runners work without webpack, running them through it allows you to process code the test runners do not understand while having control over the way modules are resolved.
+For example, your code might import images or styles, and while these imports make sense in the context of webpack because it knows how to process them, testing the same code outside of webpack might result in errors when these imports are encountered.
+By testing through webpack you can ensure these imports are understood.
+However, in most cases, these imports are irrelevant to your tests, so alternatively you can treat these imports differently, either ignoring them or returning known objects in their stead.
+Webpack can help with this, but it is also possible to use babel for this purpose.

 You can also use webpack's watch mode instead of relying on one provided by a test runner.

 ## Mocha